 The company may have one foreign director in addition with two resident directors.
 The resident directors of the country should reside in the country principally.

 Additionally, the authorized capital requirement for setting up a company is not high as well.
 Usually, the minimum authorized capital amount is RM 400,000.
+Well, now you may want to know about Malaysia register company online for foreigners.

 However, for some specific business cases, one should fulfill the threshold amount before he begins the business.
 The incorporation takes around two working days to complete in Malaysia.